The Government has announced that the National Living Wage (NLM) and the National Minimum Wage (NMW) are to increase from April 2020.

 The fact you will have to pay your staff more money is likely to have an impact on your budget and operational costs and may require smarter working practices to increase productivity and offset those costs.

 If you would like to discuss these changes and how they may be managed, we have a dedicated payroll division who will be able to assist and deal efficiently with your entire payroll, employment and HR concerns.
-Do get in touch 01289 306688.
+Do get in touch, we are here to help 01289 306688.